RobVee88/Blackjack-PDR/README.md

 - Created Group Git Repo.
 - Made decision that one person should be a GitLord.
 - Used Trello to delegate list of tasks need to be completed during group project - cards like - ToDo, Doing and done.
-- Created Tables using PSQL database and ActiveRecord.
+- Created Table using PSQL database and ActiveRecord.
 - Made frequent commit's.
 - Created a models for Users to logIn and save score.
 - Game reset by itself.